opencollective/opencollective-frontend/rfcs/004-multi-currency-v2.md

 ## Overview

-Currently, each collective has their own currency.
-And every transaction between collectives of different currency generate a currency conversion.

-The goal of this RFC is to spec out a flow for the use cases we support that 0.
-Guarantee the accuracy of the ledger, 1.
-Minimize the number of conversions between exchanges to avoid fees.
+There's currently a bug in the way we process transactions involving multiple currencies.
+More specifically, the problem happens when the host currency is different from the collective currency.
+In that situation the system converts the amount from the user's currency to the collective's currency but stores it host currency.

 ## Goals

 1. Store amounts in Host Currency
 2. Define storage for ledger
-3. Where currency conversion happens
+3. Document where currency conversion happens
 4. Multi Wallets

 ### Store amounts in Host Currency

+The host is the entity that stores the donation money in their bank account.
+The collective's

+Since the collective doesn't really store any money,  only use the collective's currency for display purposes.
+We should deprecate the

+These are all the possible cases

+Orders
+ * User(A) -> HOST(A) -> COLLECTIVE(A)
+ * User(A) -> HOST(B) -> COLLECTIVE(B)
+ * User(A) -> HOST(B) -> COLLECTIVE(C)

+Expenses
+ * Host(A) -> User(A)
+ * Host(A) -> User(B)

+In practical terms, if a

+And every transaction between collectives of different currency generate a currency conversion.

+To give some context, it's important to remember that collectives don't really store

+The goal of this RFC is to spec out a flow for the use cases we support that 0.
+Guarantee the accuracy of the ledger, 1.
+Minimize the number of conversions between exchanges to avoid fees.

+There's currently a bug in the way we store currency exchange.
+We

 The ledger of Collectives without a bank account is virtual.
 They all need a host to actually store money.
 Each Collective under a host